hanjingo/doc/AI/nlp.md

+![nlp_intro](res/nlp_intro.png)

 Natural Language Processing (NLP) helps machines to understand and process human languages, either in text or audio form.
 It is used across a variety of applications, from speech recognition to language translation and text summarization.

-![nlp_intro](res/nlp_intro.png)

 ## Tasks

 ![nlp_tasks](res/nlp_tasks.png)

+### Text Classification

+Text classification is a fundamental task in natural language processing (NLP) that involves categorizing text documents into predefined classes or categories based on their content.

+### Sentiment Analysis

+Sentiment Analysis is the process of analyzing textual data to determine the emotional tone expressed in it.
+It classifies text as positive, negative or neutral and can also detect more nuanced emotions like happy, sad, angry or frustrated.

+### Text Summarization

+Text summarization has become increasingly important as massive amounts of textual data is generated daily.
+The ability to extract key information quickly is important.

+### Named Entity Recognition (NER)

+TODO

+### Text Generation

+Text generation in natural language processing (NLP) has improved significantly with Transformer-based models like GPT and BERT.
+These models use self-attention to understand how words relate to each other in a sentence which is very slow and costly, especially when working with long sequences of text.

+### Machine Translation

+Machine translation is the process of converting text from one language to another using AI models.
+Modern systems, such as Google Translate, rely on advanced architectures like Transformers to understand and generate accurate translations.

+---